meshgridgame/meshgrid/readme.md

 * Grid Additions
     * Hexagonal grids!
-    * DAG "grids" (aka, pieces in your game move between nodes connected by edges)
+    * DAG "grids" (aka, pieces in your game move between nodes connected by edges), like the board for Pandemic
+    * "Scrolling" grids, where the world is larger than what you can see, like Dwarf Fortress or Crypt of the Necrodancer
 * Platform Portability
     * Numba Port (Early indications are that we may see ~40x speedup in headless mode) for ML purposes
     * PyGame Port because we already have a pure-python version